Hamza-ibz/challenge-1-airport/docs/domain-models-test-plan.md

 ## Task 1

 ### Introduction
 Airports serves as gateways for millions of travelers and cargo shipments worldwide.
 To ensure the seamless movement of planes within and around airports, efficient air traffic management systems are needed.
-From guiding planes during takeoff and landing to managing flight paths and managing overcrowded airport, air traffic management plays a critical role in maintaining safety and efficiency.
+From guiding planes during takeoff and landing to managing flight paths and managing overcrowded airport, air traffic management plays a huge role in maintaining safety and efficiency.
 In this introduction, we delve into the problems, benefits and risk aspects of airports and air traffic management.

 ### Problems
 - Inefficient traffic management at airports